raxoft/form_input/README.md

-  form.blank_params       # Parameters with nil, empty, or blank value. form.empty_params       # Parameters with nil or empty value. form.filled_params      # Parameters with some non-empty value. form.required_params    # Parameters which are required and have to be filled. form.optional_params    # Parameters which are not required and can be nil or empty. form.disabled_params    # Parameters which are disabled and shall be rendered as such.
+  form.blank_params       # Parameters with nil, empty, or blank value. form.empty_params       # Parameters with nil or empty value. form.filled_params      # Parameters with some non-empty value. form.set_params         # Parameters whose value was set to something. form.unset_params       # Parameters whose value was not set to anything. form.required_params    # Parameters which are required and have to be filled. form.optional_params    # Parameters which are not required and can be nil or empty. form.disabled_params    # Parameters which are disabled and shall be rendered as such.